Resources

 Gabor Papp

-While acquisition is crucial in growing your mobile app business, your focus should gradually shift towards including more and more retention marketing in your marketing strategy.
+While the acquisition is crucial in growing your mobile app business, your focus should gradually shift towards including more and more retention marketing in your marketing strategy.

 Here’s how you might want to start thinking about retention: